QSD-Group/QSDsan/README.rst

 QSDsan Events
 -------------
-We will keep this `calendar <https://calendar.google.com/calendar/embed?src=ep1au561lj8knfumpcd2a7ml08%40group.calendar.google.com&ctz=America%2FChicago>`_ up-to-date as we organize more events (office hours, workshops).
+We will keep this `calendar <https://calendar.google.com/calendar/embed?src=ep1au561lj8knfumpcd2a7ml08%40group.calendar.google.com&ctz=America%2FChicago>`_ up-to-date as we organize more events (office hours, workshops, etc.), click on the events to see the details (including meeting links).

 .. raw:: html